emptyrivers/Archivist/README.md

 -- Plumbing Methods
 -- 	The following methods are used internally, and are usually not useful for addons using the Archivist.

+-- transforms savedvariables data into image suitable for Open() image = archive:Unwind(storeType, woundImage)

+-- transforms image suitable for Open() into data to be stored in savedvariables woundImage = archive:Wind(storetype, image)

 -- Generate a random uuid.
 Used when Create is called without providing a storeID uuid = archive:GenerateID()